 1. You are an integral part of your preemie’s care team.
 Your thoughts, feelings and observations are critically important.
 Speak up, respectfully.
 Ask questions.
 Voice your concerns.
 Share what is important to you.
 If you feel strongly that something is in the best interest of your baby, insist on it being that way.

 2. Preemies need fresh breast milk.
-Preemies should receive a 100% breast milk diet.
+Preemies should receive a breast milk diet.
 Fresh breast milk can be life-saving for fragile infants.
 Mothers should begin pumping as soon as possible.
 To establish and sustain her milk supply, every mother of a preemie needs support from her partner, family, lactation consultant, and baby’s care team.
 When mothers’ own milk is unavailable for fragile infants, pasteurized donor breast milk is the next best option.
-Formula increases a preemie’s risk of developing NEC.
+Formula can increase a preemie’s risk of developing NEC.